 NDIS Experience

 Cynthia has valuable experience navigating the National Disability Insurance Scheme(NDIS), as both a carer and also as an NDIS provider.
 Cynthia meets the requirements set by the NDIS Quality & Safeguards Commission for and is listed on the NDIS Worker Screening Database.
-Some of the services offered by The Sacred Nest can be claimed by self-managed and plan-managed participants.
+Our workshops may be able to be claimed by self-managed and plan-managed participants with funding under ‘Parent/Carer Education and Training’.